-Elizabeth Strout’s novel lands on Barack Obama’s list of 2017 favorites
+Elizabeth Strout’s latest novel was one of Obama’s faves of the year

 Also on Obama’s list of best books he read last year:

-• “Grant” by Ron Chernow
+Grant by Ron Chernow